Harshal6927/nexus-be-genai25/README.md

 ### API Keys

-You will need [GEMINI API](https://ai.google.dev/gemini-api/docs/api-key).
+You will need [GEMINI](https://ai.google.dev/gemini-api/docs/api-key) and [COHERE](https://dashboard.cohere.com/api-keys) api key.
 Add these keys to the `.env` file.
+Refer to the `.env.example` file for the format.

+### GCP

+You will also need a GCP service account `credentials.json` file.
+Add the path to the `.env` file.
 Refer to the `.env.example` file for the format.

 ### Database